chaiwatmat/ThaiStringTokenizer/README.md

 # ThaiStringTokenizer

-Thai string tokenizer is a dotnet Library tokenizer and Substring for Thai language.

-Source code base on <https://github.com/tyroroto/ThaiWord-Segmentation-.Net> but implemented for support dotnet standard 2.0
+Thai string tokenizer is a dotnet Library tokenizer and Substring for Thai language, implemented for support dotnet standard 2.0

 ## Installation